atakhq/tak-cert-enrollment-script/README.md

 `Do you want me to move files around so that future server and client certificates are signed by this new CA? [y/n]`

 Follow the prompts during the install to finsih up.

+### Connecting with Certificate Enrollment in ATAK

+Copy truststore-intermediate-CA.p12 to your device.

+Settings > Network Preferences> Server Connections > 3 vertical dots button in top right > Add

+Name: Whatever you want your server nickname to be in ATAK
+Address: IP Address to your TAK server
+Use Authentication: Checked
+Username: Enter username
+Password: Enter password
+Enroll for Client Certificate: Checked
+Advanced Options: Checked

+Use Default SSL/TLS Certificates: UNchecked
+Import Trust Store: Click and import truststore-intermediate-CA.p12 (password 'atakatak') Import Client Certificate: Leave Blank

+Click OK and you should see a message that you are registering with the server, if successful you should now be connected and certificates automagically loaded in your server profile in ATAK.